DominicHart/react-editable-photo-grid/README.md

-buttonArrows | ButtonArrows | Allows you to override the basic button arrows with custom html. gallerySrcProperty | String | Determines which photo property is used for the gallery image src parameter. galleryButtonArrows | GalleryButtonArrows | Allows you to override the gallery prev and next button arrows with custom html.
+buttonArrows | ButtonArrows | Allows you to override the basic button arrows with custom html. gallerySrcProperty | String | Determines which photo property is used for the gallery image src parameter. galleryButtonArrows | GalleryButtonArrows | Allows you to override the gallery prev and next button arrows with custom html. onPhotoClick | Void | A method that receives the photo id on click

 ## How to Use